nigarofe/vscode-cal/requirements/prompt.md

   guideline file's content or delete the existing requirements.

   3. Execution Plan:
-  For each requirements.md file in the C:\Users\Nicholas\vscode-cal\features\ directory, you must:
+  For each requirements file in the c:\Users\Nicholas\vscode-cal\requirements\ directory, you must:
       a.
-Read the existing content of the requirements.md file.
+Read the existing content of the requirements file.
       b.
 Analyze each individual requirement statement to determine which EARS pattern it matches based on its syntax.
            - "When..." corresponds to (Event driven).
            - "While... when..." corresponds to (Complex).